fiskl-accounting/help-docs/docs/Glossary/accounting-terms.md

 The total amount of accessible cash kept by a company.

 ### [Cash vs Accrual](terms/cash-vs-accrual.md)
-Detailed overview of Cash vs Accrual
+Detailed overview of Cash vs Accrual accounting methods.

 ### [Chart of Accounts](terms/chart-of-accounts.md)
 A financial organizational tool that provides a complete listing of every account in an accounting system.